 - Q: What about Housing?

 A: When Heritage travels outside the Tri-Cities area, housing is important.
 In most cases, housing is accomplished through generous families from the church who are willing to host a couple of students for the evening.
-Heritage 2022-2023 consists of four (4) ladies and four (4) men that would need to be housed.
+Heritage 2023-2024 consists of four (4) ladies and five (5) men that would need to be housed.
 Typically, the group will travel to the host church the evening before the date they are scheduled to sing (with a few rare exceptions).
 The best procedure for housing is for the host families to meet the students at the church at a designated time that evening and then proceed to the homes.

 - Q: What are the sound requirements for Heritage?

 A: Heritage will bring their own wireless microphones, wireless mixer unit, and wedge monitor.
 The church will need to provide A/C power and two XLR inputs into the main house system.
 The Heritage sound technician will travel with travel with the group to help set up and run the system.
 The digital mixer that Heritage uses is a Soundcraft Ui 16.
 Download Brochure/Specs

 - Q: Are there other things the church needs to provide?

 A: Heritage travels with a table-top display and printed materials to provide information about the University to the church and any members of the congregation who may have an interest in Milligan.
 A small table and space for the display in a common area are much appreciated.
 The students will make themselves available to meet and greet church members during fellowship times between and after services.
 Any other opportunities for the group to meet with church members or high school students from within the church are appreciated.

 - Q: What about food?